-Available Shares and Limitations on Awards.
-A maximum of 10,000,000 shares of our common stock may be the subject of awards and issued under the 2019 Plan.
-The shares of common stock issuable under the 2019 Plan may come from authorized and unissued shares or treasury shares.
-Full value awards granted under the 2019 Plan will count as three shares against the 2019 Plan's authorized share reserve, whereas options and SARs will continue to count as one share against the authorized share reserve.
+The shares of common stock issuable under the Amended 2019 Plan may come from authorized and unissued shares or treasury shares.
+Full value awards granted under the Amended 2019 Plan will count as three shares against the Amended 2019 Plan's authorized share reserve, whereas options and SARs will continue to count as one share against the authorized share reserve.

-Shares of our common stock subject to any award under the 2019 Plan, or to an award under the 2015 Plan, the 2010 Plan or the 2006 Plan that is outstanding on the date our shareholders approve the 2019 Plan, that expires, is forfeited or cancelled, or is settled for cash will, to the extent of such expiration, forfeiture, cancellation or cash settlement, become available again for future awards under the 2019 Plan.
+If any shares of our common stock subject to any award under the Amended 2019 Plan, or to an award under the 2019 Plan, 2015 Stock Incentive Plan or 2010 Stock Incentive Plan that is outstanding on the date our shareholders approve the Amended 2019 Plan, that expires, is forfeited or cancelled, or is settled or paid in cash will, to the extent of such expiration, forfeiture, cancellation or cash settlement, become available again for future awards under the Amended 2019 Plan.
 Each share that again becomes available for awards in such manner shall increase the share reserve, with shares subject to full value awards increasing the share reserve by three shares and shares subject to options and SARs increasing the share reserve by one share.
-However, shares tendered or withheld in payment of the purchase price of a stock option, shares tendered or withheld to satisfy a tax withholding obligation, shares repurchased with proceeds received by the Company from exercise of a stock option and shares subject to a stock appreciation right that are not issued in connection with the stock settlement of the stock appreciation right may not be used again under the 2019 Plan.
-Awards granted under the plan in substitution for awards previously granted in connection with a merger, consolidation or acquisition are not charged against the number of shares available for grant as awards under the 2019 Plan.
+However, shares tendered or withheld in payment of the purchase price of a stock option, shares tendered or withheld to satisfy a tax withholding obligation, shares repurchased with proceeds received by the Company from exercise of a stock option and shares subject to a stock appreciation right that are not issued in connection with the stock settlement of the stock appreciation right may not be used again under the Amended 2019 Plan.
+Awards granted under the plan in substitution for awards previously granted in connection with a merger, consolidation or acquisition are not charged against the number of shares available for grant as awards under the Amended 2019 Plan.

-Any shares of common stock issuable during the term of the 2019 Plan as a result of the reinvestment of dividends or the deemed reinvestment of dividend equivalents in connection with an award under the 2019 Plan or our 2015 Plan that are forfeited also will automatically replenish the 2019 Plan share reserve to the extent of such forfeiture.
+Any shares of common stock issuable during the term of the Amended 2019 Plan as a result of the reinvestment of dividends or the deemed reinvestment of dividend equivalents in connection with an award under the Amended 2019 Plan, the 2019 Plan or 2015 Plan that are forfeited also will automatically replenish the Amended 2019 Plan share reserve to the extent of such forfeiture.

-Awards granted or shares of our common stock issued under the 2019 Plan upon the assumption of, or in substitution or exchange for, outstanding equity awards previously granted by an entity acquired by us or any of our affiliates or with which we or any of our affiliates combines (referred to as "substitute awards") will not reduce the share reserve under the 2019 Plan and will not reduce the shares authorized for grant to a participant in any calendar year.
+Awards granted or shares of our common stock issued under the Amended 2019 Plan upon the assumption of, or in substitution or exchange for, outstanding equity awards previously granted by an entity acquired by us or any of our affiliates or with which we or any of our affiliates combines (referred to as "substitute awards") will not reduce the share reserve under the Amended 2019 Plan and will not reduce the shares authorized for grant to a participant in any calendar year.

-Additionally, if a company acquired by us or any of our subsidiaries or with which we or any of our subsidiaries combines has shares available under a pre-existing plan approved by its shareholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of that pre-existing plan may be used for awards under the 2019 Plan and shall supplement the share reserve under the 2019 Plan, but only if the awards are made to individuals who were not employed by, or serving as a non-employee director of, us or any of our subsidiaries prior to such acquisition or combination.
+Additionally, if a company acquired by us or any of our subsidiaries or with which we or any of our subsidiaries combines has shares available under a pre-existing plan approved by its shareholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of that pre-existing plan may be used for awards under the Amended 2019 Plan and shall supplement the share reserve under the Amended 2019 Plan, but only if the awards are made to individuals who were not employed by, or serving as a non-employee director of, us or any of our subsidiaries prior to such acquisition or combination.

 Types of Awards.
-The 2019 Plan permits us to award stock options, SARs, restricted stock awards, stock unit awards, and other stock-based awards to eligible recipients.
+The Amended 2019 Plan permits us to award stock options, SARs, restricted stock awards, stock unit awards, and other stock-based awards to eligible recipients.
 These types of awards are described in more detail below.